Today is World Vitamin D Day and I’m thrilled you’ve decided to join me in celebration.

 Although it is commonly looked at through the lens of osteoporosis prevention, the emerging science tells us that there is probably more to Vitamin D than just enhanced calcium absorption.

-Not that bone health isn’t a relevant consideration across broad swaths of the population though, with studies showing adequate vitamin D status reduces the risk of injury ( ie; stress fracture – 4- 6 weeks out) of elite and recreational athletes.
+Not that bone health isn’t a relevant consideration across broad swaths of the population though, with observational studies showing adequate vitamin D status reduces the risk of injury ( ie; stress fracture – 4- 6 weeks out) of college athletes.

 As someone who plays soccer and has suffered stress fractures in his younger years, the salience of such findings aren’t lost on me.

-Beyond my own injury woes, vitamin D has generated great interest for potentially meaningful roles in immune health (ie; COVID-19), mental health, cardiovascular health and more.
+Beyond my own injury woes, vitamin D has generated great interest for potentially meaningful roles in immune health, mental health, cardiovascular health and more.

 Vitamin D3 status & supplementation, for example, is being increasingly linked to risk reduction in certain populations across a variety of conditions including diabetes and cancer.